aalarina/data-science-projects/Mountain-NER/README.md

 - fine-tuning for token classification;
 - evaluation using Precision, Recall, F1-score and Accuracy.

-**Why BERT?**
-The bert-base-cased model was selected because it provides strong baseline performance for token classification tasks while remaining lightweight enough for efficient fine-tuning within the scope of this project.

 ### 3. Inference

 During inference, the trained model predicts mountain names in arbitrary English text.